10 Tips for Better Work Instructions

 Creating work instructions is an important step.
 But, tracking them to learn about work performance & possible improvements is just as critical.
 Digital work instructions allow you to follow the action and learn from both the user behaviour, the sentiment and their feedback.
 The data collected can be turned into valuable insights for improvement.
 In a production environment, even the smallest optimization to procedures and/or work instructions can have a huge impact.
 We advise checking the analytics dashboards in your work instruction software on a regular basis.
 Discuss with your team what you can learn from them, and then act.
 Continue to improve your processes and work instructions to beat your competition!

 The ownership of the work instructions should lie in the workplace.
 If team leaders together with their staff have the ownership they will share and collaborate to improve them.
 They take pride in the instructions they created and collaborate to make them even better.
 We have seen cases where factories shared their best guides with other factories to help them improve performance.
 This way of knowledge sharing brings a new vibe to your company, but also helps to improve day by day.

-At SwipeGuide we support companies getting to effective work instructions with our cloud software platform.
-We enable creation, maintenance and sharing of visual step-by-step instructions to smart apps that fit any device.
+At SwipeGuide we support companies getting to effective work instructions with our cloud software.
+We enable creation, maintenance, and sharing of visual step-by-step instructions to smart apps that fit any device.

 Want to know more about going mobile with your work instructions?
-Click here to get in touch for more information and/or a demo of our platform.
+Click here to get in touch for more information and/or a demo of our instruction software.